openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-arkui-renderNode.md

 set frame(frame: Frame)

 Sets the size and position for this RenderNode.
-When this parameter is used together with [position](#position) and [size](#size), the one that is set later in time prevails.
+When this parameter is used together with [position](#position) and [size](#size), the one that is set later in time is prioritized.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full